Noaaan/MythicMetals/PATCHNOTES.md

 - Reduced the mining level of the Unobtainium Storage Block (Mythic/Metallurgium -> Netherite)
 - Changed the animations of the Mythril Drill
 - Revealed the Palladium advancements and made them more clear
+- Overhauled advancements, adding Smithing Templates and the Mythril Drill to the tree
+- Added advancements for unlocking
 - Remove the Lapis Block Carmot Staff ability durability damage when in off-hand
+- Added a new loot condition: `mythicmetals:random_chance_with_luck`, which applies Luck directly to the chance modifier when breaking blocks/ores

 # 0.17.6
 - Fixed an issue related to the Mythril Drill recipe handler (#161)